Permissions¶

 Ask Fallback¶

-# Deny operations that need approval (default behavior)
+# Deny operations that need approval (safe for automated pipelines)

 backend = LocalBackend(